loki-pup/loki-pup.github.io/_posts/work.md

 4. pop out navigation
 5. direct query can change column format in model view
 6. direct query better return less data, can done via group by
+7. bookmark with selected visuals can keep the filter and only modify the visuals

 power apps
 1. dynamic input in gallery